 When you restore an older version of the Policy Database to the primary Policy Broker instance, replica instances do not recognize that they need to synchronize their data, because the sequence number is out of date.
-One symptom of the problem is that the Settings > General > Policy Brokers page will show a Last Policy Sync value of Unknown.
+One symptom of the problem is that the Settings > General > Policy Brokers page in the Web module of the TRITON Manager will show a Last Policy Sync value of Unknown.

-If you encounter this issue, use the following steps for each replica Policy Broker instance to ensure that the replicas synchronize properly:
+If you encounter this issue, perform the following steps for each replica Policy Broker: